 A common misconception by businesses is that they legally ‘own’ data that they have collected or created.
 A buyer of a data-heavy target should always investigate what legal rights the target has over its data.
-There are two main ways that businesses can structure their operations to protect their rights in data: by getting intellectual property protection and by using contracts.
+There are two main ways that businesses can protect their rights in data: by getting intellectual property protection and by using contracts.

 IP protection of data

 One way of protecting data is the legal protection given to databases by the EU database right and copyright.
-These IP rights aim to harmonise the legal protection of databases across the European Union and protect the interests of businesses that invest in creating and maintaining databases.
+These IP rights aim to harmonise the protection of databases across the EU and protect the interests of businesses that invest in creating and maintaining databases.

 The database right protects ‘substantial investment’ in collecting existing materials, and verifying and presenting them as a database.
 It prevents others from extracting or using large parts of a database.
-The difficult part in proving that database right exists is usually showing that there was investment in collecting the data, rather than creating it.
+The difficult part in proving that a database right exists is usually showing that there was investment in collecting the data, rather than creating it.
 Copyright protects databases whose contents have been selected or arranged in an original way.
-It protects only the structure of the database – not the contents – and it is relatively rare that a database structure has been found to be original in a protectable sense.
-So database right potentially offers better protection for data-driven businesses, provided the ‘investment in collecting’ test is met, but only in the European Union.
-By contrast, in other jurisdictions (for example, in the United States) protection of databases tends to be more ad hoc, turning on the particular facts of a case (often under copyright law).
+It protects only the structure of the database – not the contents.
+It is relatively rare for the courts to find a database structure to be sufficiently original.
+So the database right potentially offers better protection for data-driven businesses, provided the ‘investment in collecting’ test is met, but only in the EU.
+By contrast, in other jurisdictions (for example, the US) protection of databases tends to be more ad hoc, turning on the particular facts of a case (often under copyright law).

 Data and contracts

-The target might also have outsourced the analytics of its data set.
-The buyer should check those contracts to see what they say about protecting IP rights, and complying with data privacy laws (assuming the data set contains personal data).
+The target might also have outsourced the analytics of its dataset.
+The buyer should check those contracts for provisions on protecting IP rights and complying with privacy laws (assuming the dataset contains personal data).

 Has the target complied with data protection law?

-If the target’s data sets contain personal data, then data protection compliance is likely to be a key part of due diligence.
-A key issue will be whether individuals (including employees and customers) have been informed about, and (where required) consented to, how the target uses their data.
+If the target’s datasets contain personal data, then data protection compliance is likely to be an important part of due diligence.
+A key issue will be whether individuals (including employees and customers) have been informed about, and (where required) consented to, how the target uses their personal data.

-The first place to look for consent would be contracts, application forms and marketing literature used by the target.
-The GDPR, which is probably the high watermark for data privacy law internationally, states that consent must be freely given, specific, informed and unambiguous for most processing; consent must be ‘explicit’ for processing sensitive data and for data exports from the European Economic Area (EEA).
+The first place to look for consent would be the target’s contracts, application forms and marketing literature.
+The GDPR, which is probably the high watermark for data privacy law internationally, states that consent must be freely given, specific, informed and unambiguous for most processing.
+Consent must be ‘explicit’ for processing sensitive data and for data exports from the European Economic Area (EEA).
 Whether consent is valid will depend on the circumstances, but broadly: an opt-in, for example by ticking a box on an application form, is required.
 Silence – or an opt-out – will not be valid consent.
 It is particularly hard to prove that employees have ‘freely given’ their consent, given the power imbalance between employers and employees.

 The target must also have given data subjects certain information about how it intended to process their personal data.
 The buyer should check whether these notices have been given, and ask to see copies.